 Oversized populations of ground squirrels cause damage to facilities and walking paths and to seedling plants and high value trees by damaging bark and root systems.
 Ground squirrels, like other rodents, can also carry fleas, mites, and diseases.

 The ground squirrel population at Flood County Park has grown to numbers never before documented in the park.
 This has caused damage to walkways and trees, including oaks and redwoods.
 A pest management plan to reduce the number of ground squirrels has been developed in coordination with our Natural Resource Management staff.
-A licensed pest management contractor will implement the plan beginning September 14, 2021 by applying carbon monoxide directly into ground squirrel burrows and sealing them.
+The Department has contracted with the U.S. Department of Agriculture's (USDA) Wildlife Services Division to conduct the next phase of pest management in which burrows will be fumigated with a prescribed amount of sodium nitrate and charcoal.
+Live traps will be set near burrows in the event squirrels exit during fumigation.
+This approach allows the USDA to release any animal that may have been trapped other than squirrels.
+These techniques are safe to the public, domesticated animals, and non-targeted wildlife outside of burrows.
+No poison or bait boxes will be used in this effort.

 Frequently Asked Questions